 I’m not really a cap girl per se (read: ever), but I’ve been using this time to get reacquainted with my head and keep my dirty hair in check at the same time.
 Wearing my Greek pride on my head, I’m living in my “RE!” cap, arguably the most famous (and most used!) interjection in the Greek language.
 Also a great head-warmer given our quick decline into the cold.

 “Re!”
 Cap – White, Savvas Says, $35. shop now

-Chic enough to wear on the daily grocery run, cosy enough to cuddle up to in bed, this classic crewneck jumper has a buttery soft modal lining through the body and single-layer cotton terry sleeves that allow me the utmost comfort, always.
+Chic enough to wear on the daily grocery run, cozy enough to cuddle up to in bed, this classic crewneck sweater has a buttery soft modal lining through the body and single-layer cotton terry sleeves that allow me the utmost comfort, always.

 be nimble crew, Nimble activewear, $109. shop now